-“A marble hollow under the stars”, this is how Gabriele d’Annunzio imagined the ideal theatre for performing his shows, immersed in the splendid setting of the Vittoriale, following the example of Wagner in Bayreuth.
-It was to be called the “Parlaggio”.
+“A marble basin under the stars”, this is how Gabriele d’Annunzio imagined his ideal theatre for staging his own plays, deep in the splendid setting of Il Vittoriale – following Wagner’s example in Bayreuth.
+It was supposed to be called “Parlaggio”.

-In 1931 the Bard entrusted the work to the architect of the Vittoriale, Gian Carlo Maroni; work started between 1934 and 1935 but was soon interrupted due to financial difficulties, aggravated by the start of the war and the death of the poet.
-Work was taken up again at the will of the Foundationtwenty years later in 1952, and completed the following year.
+In 1931 the Poet entrusted the works to the architect of Il Vittoriale, namely Gian Carlo Maroni; construction began between 1934 and 1935 but was soon interrupted because of financial difficulties, aggravated by the onset of the war and the Poet’s death.
+Works were resumed by will of the Foundation twenty years later, in 1952, and were completed the following year.

-The Theatre, which canseat an audience of 1,500 people, is the venue for a prestigious summer Festival, which hosts some of the most important artists of the international world of music, dance and theatre.
+The Theatre has a seating capacity that can accommodate 1500 and is the venue of a prestigious summer Festival, which hosts on its premises some of the most important artists on the international music, dance and theatre scene.